-In this example, the preprocessor outputs a file called preprocessed.
-S, and armasm assembles it.
+In this example, the preprocessor outputs a file that is called preprocessed.S, and armasm assembles it.

-5.10 --cpreproc on page 5-106

-5.11 --cpreproc opts=option[,option,...] on page 5-107

-Specifying a target architecture, processor, and instruction set

-- -march armclang option

-- -mcpu armclang option

-- --target armclang option
+5.10 --cpreproc on page 5-106 5.11 --cpreproc\opts=option[,option,...] on page 5-107 Related information Specifying a target architecture, processor, and instruction set Mandatory armclang options -march armclang option -mcpu armclang option --target armclang option